kevinlu625/StudySphere/README.md

 ---

 ### Aggregation Module
 This module facilitates the core functions of question posting, answer suggestions, and voting, allowing users to interact and contribute content within a structured framework.
+An explanation of this module can be found in src/StudySphere_Aggregation_Module.ipynb.

 #### 1. Choose Class (Point Value: 1)
 **Description**: